Did Mohamed Jbali Leak ’90 Day Fiance’ Star Danielle Mullins’ Criminal Records?

 — TLC Network (@TLC) September 4, 2017

 In last Sunday’s episode of 90 Day Fiance: Happily Ever After tell-all part two, Danielle showed a binder of evidence that Mohamed had been cheating on her.
-It contains texts, social media posts and other materials, which she plans to send to immigration.
+It contains texts, social media posts, and other materials, which she plans to send to immigration.
 Meanwhile, many fans are urging Danielle to just move on like what she said she’s done.
 She should cut any communications between her and Mohamed.

 [Featured Image by TLC]